Dhakna Badola

 Dhakna Badola is a village situated in Champawat Tehsil and located in Champawat district of Uttarakhand, India.
 It is one of 203 villages in the Champawat block along with Devalnath, Nathbohara.

 Mythology

-It is believed that goddess Chandi had blessed this village to secure villagers from fear of devil’s attack.
-To uphold her word goddess Chandika killed several asurs and scattered their dead bodies in all over the village so that whole place was covered (dhak) with asurs corpse for a long period.
+It is believed that goddess Chandi had blessed this village to secure villagers from fear of devil’s attacks.
+To uphold her word goddess Chandika killed several asuras and scattered their dead bodies in all over the village so that whole place was covered (dhak) with asuras corpses for a long period.
 Thus, the village name as Dhakna.

 History

 Dhakna was the village under the formerly rulers of the Chand dynasty.
 Their capital was Champawat.
 The famous "ek hatiya naula" was built by a Chand ruler.
 However, there are no historical manuscript are found which date this monument.